5.3.2 |

 is not seriously threatened by external factors, is definitely

-wrong, one would say.
-It is wrong, then, both from a metadoctrinal
+It is wrong, then, both from a

-and from a doctrinal point of view, and as such plain
+doctrinal point of view, and as

-murders too.
-Absolute pacifists may agree with this.
-But
+Absolute pacifists may agree on this.

-special attention in questions of killing others against their
+killing others against their will.

-primarily based on their extrinsic right to life and our
+based on their extrinsic right to life and our

-extrinsic duty not to interfere with them.
-But what when someone
+extrinsic duty not to interfere

-else contemptuously flouts the rules of
+But what if someone contemptuously flouts the rules of

-the extrinsic right-duty constellation?
+the extrinsic right-duty

 'E may be in good health, 'e may not have any injuries, and 'er well-being